M-W-Kirk/max_lift/README.md

 # max_lift()
 A function, coded in R, for Evans Day weight lifting project.

-It is a function that calculates the maximum amount of weight for a specified goal.
+The algorithm calculates the maximum amount of weight for a specified goal.
 The weight argument is the amount of weight an individual may lift between 4 to 6 reps.
 That amount is input through the **weight** argument.
 The additional arguments are **mass** and **goal**.
 The function outputs a dataframe with the integer weight features `upper_body` and `lower_body` as well as character objects for repitions as feature `reps`.

 The **mass** argument has two charcter objects (string values) from which to choose: